Azure/azure-powershell/src/EventGrid/EventGrid.Autorest/docs/Az.EventGrid.md

 Asynchronously Create a new domain with the specified parameters.

 ### [New-AzEventGridDomainEventSubscription](New-AzEventGridDomainEventSubscription.md)
-Asynchronously creates a new event subscription or updates an existing event subscription.
+Asynchronously Create a new event subscription or Create an existing event subscription.

 ### [New-AzEventGridDomainKey](New-AzEventGridDomainKey.md)
 Regenerate a shared access key for a domain.